VindeeR/autosubmit/docs/source/userguide/monitor_and_check/index.rst

                             from current time to the past in number of hours back -o {pdf,png,ps,svg}, --output {pdf,png,ps,svg}
                             type of output for generated plot
+      -ss, --section_summary
+                            Includes section summary in the plot
-      --hide,               hide the plot
+      -js, --jobs_summary   Includes jobs summary in the plot --hide,               hide the plot
       -nt                   --notransitive
                                 prevents doing the transitive reduction when plotting the workflow